-Within Mukilteo, several natural ravines link upland areas to the Puget Sound.
+Within Mukilteo, several natural ravines link upland areas to Puget Sound.
 Local residents refer to these ravines as "gulches."
 Due to the lack of development potential, Mukilteo's gulches are ideal locations for passive recreation, specifically as access corridors to the shoreline, and they provide another important component of open space (Figure 20).

-The Big Gulch trail system is fully built, although public comments have shown a need for trail improvements to help keep paths from becoming too muddy to use in the winter-months.
-Scout troops continue to beare a valuable volunteer resource for the City and have constructed multiple gateway entries in a cohesive timber frame style.
+The Big Gulch trail system is fully built, although public comments have shown a need for trail improvements to keep paths from becoming too muddy to use in the winter.
+Scout troops are a valuable volunteer resource for the City and have constructed multiple gateway entries in a cohesive timber frame style.
 Citizens have expressed concerns about the availability of trails.
 Others have expressed an interest in the City taking on an active stewardship role of the gulches, and maintaining or enhancing tree and other vegetative buffers.
 The City also has a responsibility for the stewardship of critical area habitats along stream corridors, surrounding wetlands, and along the shoreline.

 The City is taking steps to meet these public demands.
 The City accepted large donations of open space from Snohomish County and gained ownership of Japanese Gulch in 2014.
-Following the direction expressed by citizens, the City has developed a $\frac{2009 \text{ Bicycle, Pedestrian, and Trails Plan}2016 Japanese}{Gulch Master Plan}$ and $2017 Bike - Transit - Walk Plan}$ that explores the development of trails and trail connections throughout the community (Figure 201).
-Pedestrian trails can include several types includingsuch as expanded sidewalk systems, nature trials, bike trails, and water trails.
+Following the direction expressed by citizens, the City has developed a 2016 Japanese Gulch Master Plan and 2017 Bike - Transit - Walk Plan that explore the development of trails and trail connections throughout the community (Figure 21).
+Pedestrian trails can include several types such as expanded sidewalk systems, nature trials, bike trails, and water trails.

-Figure 20: City of Mukilteo Overall Parks, Open Space, and Recreation Opportunities conceptualizing the development of a shoreline trail.
-If this idea is implemented it will also increase the total trail inventory.
+Figure 20: City of Mukilteo Overall Parks, Open Space, and Recreation Opportunities